-The Administrative Law Judge, based upon the above findings of fact and conclusions of law, decides that the Department has appropriately established on the record that it was acting in compliance with Department policy when it denied Claimant's application for Medical Assistance and retroactive Medical Assistance benefits.
-The Claimant should be able to perform a wide range of light or sedentary work even with his impairments.
-The Department has established its case by a preponderance of the evidence.
+The Administrative Law Judge, based upon the above findings of fact and conclusions of law, decides that the Department has not appropriately established on the record that it was acting in compliance with Department policy when it denied Claimant's application for Medical Assistance and retroactive Medical Assistance.
+The Claimant should be able to perform a wide range of light or sedentary work even with her impairments.
+However, pursuant to medical vocational rule 202.04 Claimant is advanced age at age 64 with a high school education and history of unskilled work with no direct entry into the job market; she would be considered disabled.